 Invite other users to test your app.
 Simply send them an email directly from the AppSheet editor with a personalized invitation.
 Users will get instructions on how to load the app on their mobile device or browser.
 You can also invite yourself in order to test the app.
 Right after the app is created, an install email will arrive to your inbox.

 After you are done with changes to the app, mark it as deployed so all the services in the app are activated.
 Your app is now live!
 You can share it through the share tab in the editor, and you can now track usage of the app in the Manage tab.

 Now that your app is being used by colleagues and managers, it's time to make it better.
 Utilize more advanced features such as Smart Assistant voice-based searches.
-Or, how about adding more relevant data to it?
-Simply connect more files to the app.
-Or, create new apps altogether!
+Add more relevant data by connecting more files to the app.
+Of course, you can always create additional apps.

-Your app users can also send you feedback, and you can update the app on the go.
+Your app users can also send you feedback and you can update the app in real-time.
 Each user will have access to the latest version of the app without needing to reinstall it.

 Ready to get started building your first app?
-Start for free or explore the sample apps to get started.
+Start for free or explore our sample apps to get started.